 Our attorneys have been negotiating with insurance companies across San Diego for more than 14 years.
 We’ve drawn on our experience to help you know what you look for when negotiating your personal injury claim.
 You can maximize your recovery if you know which tactics insurance companies use most.

-Why Insurance Companies Use Settlement Tactics
+Why Are Insurance Company Settlement Tactics Used?

 - Manipulate your emotions and stress following an accident